christophschwaerzler/GPSCO/README.md

 and the red dots give the calculated values after applying the adjustments.
 Whereas there is not a big difference between the two values for measuremt times of about 20 seconds and longer, it is very obvious that for shorter measurement times the adjustment significantly improves the precision.

+# Allan deviation

+With this setup in place, I could not resist and challenge myself to some rudimentary Allan deviation measurements. @@@

 [1] http://www.arrl.org/files/file/QEX_Next_Issue/2015/Jul-Aug_2015/Marcus.pdf